The water god and guardian of the Chao.

 - Jerk with a Heart of Gold: Harry is cynical and jaded but never malicious.
 His debut was him happening upon two strangers (Charmy and Mellow) and rushing them to the hospital when they took ill.

-- Reverse Mole: When Eggman conquers Angel Island he appoints Kage as his sub-boss and a regime of Dingoes as overseers.
+- The Mole: When Eggman conquers Angel Island he appoints Kage as his sub-boss and a regime of Dingoes as overseers.
 Harry is revealed to have joined them and then revealed to be a double agent, assisting the Echidna/Dark Legion resistance.